 From unbelievable beaches to hot springs and whale watching (and petting) you simply MUST make time for Baja Mexico.
 The best way to travel the peninsula is on a family road trip.
 Here are the top places to visit on your adventure.

-The Baja California Peninsula has a lot to offer.
+The Baja California Peninsula in Southern California has a lot to offer.
 We recommend starting in the town of San Felipe.
 It is only a 2 -3 hour drive from the border and it is the perfect place to start your Baja adventure.
 The people here are so inviting and the atmosphere is so peaceful and relaxing.

 You can spend your days hanging out on the beach and then head into town for an authentic Mexican dinner that is going to cost you about the same as going to McDonalds in the States.
 And don’t forget to get a delicious Margarita!